EmoryMLIP/emory-reu-ret-website/content/projects/2022-learn-ode/index.md

 ![mainImage](images/Simple_harmonic_oscillator.gif "Figure 1")
 <figcaption align = "center"><b>Figure 1 - Spring Mass by Oleg Alexandrov [1]</b></figcaption>

-Our project aims to compute both a value for the Hamiltonian and coordinates for any given time using Hamiltonian Inspired neural networks.
+Our project aims to compute both a value for the Hamiltonian and coordinates for any given time using Hamiltonian Inspired Neural Networks.
 We will then compare our results to Sparse Identification of Nonlinear Dynamics ([4], [5]) to assess efficiency and accuracy.
-In order to build our neural network, we will begin by talking about the background of machine learning.
+In order to build our neural network, we must first understand the background of machine learning.
 Then, we will discuss the mathematics behind our network, including differential equations and discretization choice.
 Results will then be presented and analyzed.